 - Creating opportunities for student-led exploration, and the chance to learn about the needs of animals and how we can care for them

-- Information is presented both orally and visually to accommodate both students with visual or auditory impairments in addition to students with various learning preferences.
+- Information is presented both orally and visually to accommodate both students with needs and learning preferences.

 During the instructor-led program, students will learn skills relating to: